 Removes the selected applications from the domain.
 All deployment-related information is deleted.
 You must upload the related enterprise archive file again and create the application again if you wish to use it.
 Applications must be deployed.

 Move

 Moves the selected application into another folder.
 You must have Administer permission for the application and folder.

 New Application

-Click to add an application to the domain.
-See Creating an Application on page 119 for details
+Adds a new application to the domain.
+See Creating an Application on page 137 for details.

 Deploy